-ValueMax Group Limited is a limited liability company incorporated and domiciled in Singapore and was listed on the Singapore Exchange on 30 October 2013.
+ValueMax Group Limited is a limited liability company incorporated and domiciled in Singapore and is listed on the Singapore Exchange.
 The immediate and ultimate holding company is Yeah Holdings Pte.
 Ltd. ("Yeah Holdings"), which is incorporated in Singapore.

-The registered office and principal place of business of the Company is located at 213 Bedok North Street 1, #01-121, Singapore 460213.
+The registered office and principal place of business of the Company is located at 261 Waterloo Street #01-35, Singapore 180261.